Ladies Game Night

 You Deserve a Night Out with Your Girlfriends!

-We all deserve a break so make sure your husband knows the date of your Game Night in advance or you set up a sitter.
+We all deserve a break so make sure your significant other knows the date of your Game Night in advance or you set up a sitter in advance.

-It can really give you renewed energy and patience to have a night where you can just be you and not have any responsibilities of taking care of anyone else.
+Spending a little casual time with your friends can really give you renewed energy and patience.
+Wow, imagine that, to have a night where you can just be you and not have any responsibilities of taking care of anyone else!

 There are many different ways to have game nights so on the following page I am going to describe to you how it works for my neighborhood to give you some ideas.
 Read on...